 The gold standard treatment for mental health conditions such as depression or anxiety is a combination of medication and psychotherapy.
-But there are times when those approaches aren’t enough or aren’t possible, and interest is growing in the use of biofeedback and neurofeedback as non-invasive, non-pharmaceutical approaches.
+But there are times when those approaches are not enough or are not possible, and interest is growing in the use of biofeedback and neurofeedback as non-invasive, non-pharmaceutical approaches.

 Biofeedback therapy teaches patients how to better regulate bodily functions normally controlled automatically by our nervous systems, such as skin temperature, heart rate and breathing.
 It has been shown to help people manage chronic pain, headaches, stress and high blood pressure.